AlkimMedia/plugin-payment-paypal/meta/documents/user_guide_en.md

 <div class="alert alert-warning" role="alert">
-   <strong><i>Important:</strong></i> The PayPal plugin has been developed for use with the online store Ceres and only works with its structure or other template plugins.
+   <strong><i>Note:</i></strong> The PayPal plugin has been developed for use with the online store Ceres and only works with its structure or other template plugins.
 </div>

-# PayPal – Cashless payment in plentymarkets online stores
+# PayPal&nbsp;– Cashless payment in plentymarkets online stores

 With the plentymarkets PayPal plugin, incorporate **PayPal**, **PayPal PLUS** and **Installments Powered by PayPal** in your online store.